staslist/Epistasis_Review/README.md

 QMDR / MDR: https://sourceforge.net/projects/mdr/files/
 REMMA: https://github.com/chaoning/REMMA

-Further information on runtime configuration for each tool can be found in main text and supplemental (supplemental file S2).
+Further information on runtime configuration for each tool can be found in publication and (Input_) file in the repository.

 Expected Output:
 The Epigen_Analysis_Results folder contains the outputs generated when evaluating all of the included software on Epigen simulated datasets.